Simultaneous Linearization of Diffeomorphisms of Isotropic Manifolds: Approximation of Stationary Measures

-\begin{proof} The proof is similar to the proof of \cite[Prop.\ 4]{malicet2012simultaneous}.
 Note that a smooth real valued function defined on $G/K$ is naturally viewed as a section of the trivial bundle over $G/K$.
-If we view the Koopman operator $\mc{M}$ associated to $(g_1,...,g_m)$ as acting on the sections of the trivial bundle $G/K\times \R$, then $\mc{M}$ satisfies the hypotheses of Proposition \ref{prop:tame_coboundaries}.
+If we view the averaged Koopman operator $\mc{M}$ associated to $(g_1,...,g_m)$ as acting on the sections of the trivial bundle $G/K\times \R$, then $\mc{M}$ satisfies the hypotheses of Proposition \ref{prop:tame_coboundaries}.
 Thus there exists $\alpha$ and constants $C_s$ such that for any $\phi\in C^{\infty}_0(G/K)$, the space of integral $0$ smooth functions on $G/K$,

 Observe that for any $i$:

 Since $\mu$ is $\mc{M}_{\epsilon}^*$ invariant, this implies that

 Substituting $(I-\mc{M})^{-1}(\phi-\int \phi\,dm)$ for the function $\phi$ in the previous line and using equation \eqref{eq:tameness1} yields a first order approximation: